grisha/grisha.github.com/source/_posts/2015-05-04-recording-time-series.markdown

 Graphite uses
-[Whisper](http://graphite.wikidot.com/whisper) to store data, which in the FAQ is portrayed as a [better alternative](http://graphite.wikidot.com/whisper#toc1) to RRDTool, but this is potentially deceiving, because the flexibility afforded by the design of Whisper comes at the price of inaccuracy.
+[Whisper](http://graphite.wikidot.com/whisper) to store data, which in the FAQ is portrayed as a [better alternative](http://graphite.wikidot.com/whisper#toc1) to RRDTool, but this is potentially misleading, because the flexibility afforded by the design of Whisper comes at the price of inaccuracy.

 So a time series is simply a sequence of `(time, value)` tuples.
 The